Solitary Silence & Social Sounds: Using music to alleviate feelings of loneliness in older adults

 Mental imagery is pivotal for self-regulation and therapies for mental health conditions, such as anxiety disorders and phobias.
 Understanding non-invasive means of influencing mental imagery allows insights into a key component of human cognition with potential to support evidence based cognitive therapies and develop cost-effective means to increase well-being in old age that could complement existing high-cost, high-effort interventions.

-Project manager
+Project head

 - Person